Peligrietzer/feral_machines/posts/evo_vx.md

 ## 1969: Benford

-The oldest occurrence of the concept of evolving, intrusive code that I was able to excavate dates to sometime around 1969, in an experiment performed -- and subsequently extrapolated into fiction -- by the astrophysicist and science-fiction author, Gregory Benford, during his time as a postdoctoral
+The earliest occurrence of the concept of evolving, intrusive code that I was able to excavate dates to sometime around 1969, in an experiment performed -- and subsequently extrapolated into fiction -- by the astrophysicist and science-fiction author, Gregory Benford, during his time as a postdoctoral